The North Face Arctic Expedition

 Meet your guide for a pre-trip meeting at 4 p.m. in Fairbanks at Arctic Wild headquarters.

-Fly 350 miles north from Fairbanks, across the Yukon River and the Arctic Circle to the Gwich’in Athabascan village of Arctic Village.
-In Arctic Village we will have a little time to take in our surroundings and hopefully meet some locals.
-Then we meet our pilot for the beautiful flight over the Continental Divide past countless peaks and glaciers into the Sadlerochit Mountains.
+Fly 350 miles north from Fairbanks, across the Yukon River and the Arctic Circle directly to the Arctic Refuge.
 Once we have all arrived, we will make camp and enjoy the first of many hikes.

 Each day will bring its own surprises.
-The hiking will be varied from soft tundra to long gravel bars to rocky slopes.
+The hiking will be varied from soft tundra to long gravel bars to sandy beaches.
 With luck there will be caribou and other wildlife to enjoy near camp.
 The camping is excellent and the scenery unbeatable.

 Pack up early and begin listening for our airplane.
-When it arrives we reluctantly load our gear and ourselves for the flight back through Arctic Village and on to Fairbanks, arriving late in the afternoon.
+When it arrives we reluctantly load our gear and ourselves for the flight back through Arctic Village (or possibly Barter Island) and on to Fairbanks, arriving late in the afternoon.
 A shower is in order.

 DETAILS